mesaguy/ansible-prometheus/README.md

     prometheus_manage_client_iptables: true

 This role can manage your Prometheus server 'target groups' (tgroups) automatically, dynamically creating tgroup files in a specified directory (/etc/prometheus/tgroups by default) for each client exporter.

+Automatic tgroup file management can be enabled for client side operation, server side operation, or both.
+In client mode, client's exporters are registered automatically on the Prometheus server specified in a 'prometheus_servers' array.
+In server mode, the inventory is parsed to determine which exporters are available on each host and *all* clients are registered with the server's specified in each client's 'prometheus_servers' array.

+By default, client and server tgroups use 'inventory_hostname' (fqdn) and 'inventory_hostname_short' (hostname) values for server fqdn/hostnames and ignore facts.
+This is done because server-side population of tgroups cannot account for client's facts unless clients are configured to cache their facts.
+To use fact based 'ansible_fqdn' (fqdn) and 'ansible_hostname' (hostname) variables enable 'prometheus_tgroup_use_facts'.
+At this time, enabling 'prometheus_tgroup_use_facts' for any clients disables server side tgroup management:

+    prometheus_tgroup_use_facts: true

-To enable automatic tgroup file generation, you must define 'prometheus_manage_client_tgroups' as true and list your Prometheus servers in a 'prometheus_servers' variable in your Ansible settings.
+To enable automatic tgroup file generation on the client side, you must define 'prometheus_manage_client_tgroups' as true and list your Prometheus servers in a 'prometheus_servers' variable in your Ansible variables or inventory.
 The following will create tgroup files in /etc/prometheus/ansible_tgroups:

     prometheus_manage_client_tgroups: true
     prometheus_servers: